Registered Nurses in Primary Care Certificate

 College of Nursing

-The Registered Nurses in Primary Care (RNPCC) certificate is designed to enhance the role of the registered nurse in episodic and preventative care, triage, documentation of health status, chronic disease management — including mental health and substance use disorders — hospital transition management, health coaching, quality improvement and leadership.
-The certificate will prepare you to practice to the full scope of your license in community-based primary care interprofessional teams.
+Ohio State's online Registered Nurses in Primary Care certificate is designed for nurses to enhance their RN role in primary care nursing settings.
+Advance your expertise in episodic and preventative care, triage, documentation of health status, chronic disease management — including mental health and substance use disorders — hospital transition management, health coaching, quality improvement, leadership, and more.
+This online primary health care certificate program will prepare nurses to practice to the full scope of their RN license in community-based primary care interprofessional teams.
 Applicants for the RNPCC certificate must have an active RN license.

 Class Format: Classes are offered in a mixture of synchronous and asynchronous, meaning sometimes you will need to attend a class at a particular time and sometimes you will not.